-OSCI offers two levels of Sex Offender Treatment.
+OSCI offers two levels of Sex Offender Treatment (SOT).
 Those previously evaluated to be in the moderate range of risk (SOT-2) are provided treatment that meets one time a week for approximately a year.
-Those deemed to have a higher need (SOT-4) takes approximately two years to complete and is designed as a therapeutic community model.
-There is also a SOT-4 Adaptive group (GOALS- Giving Offender Alternative Life Skills) for those with cognitive, mental health or learning challenges.
+Those deemed to have a higher need (SOT-4) participate in a program designed as a therapeutic community model and takes approximately two years to complete.
+There is also a SOT-4 Adaptive group (GOALS - Giving Offender Alternative Life Skills) for those with cognitive, mental health or learning challenges.
+This is also designed as a therapeutic community model and takes approximately 2 years to complete.
 In order to complete any of the SOT programs, participants must meet objectives that include becoming aware of their risk factors and demonstrating an ability to manage or challenge those risks in the present.